hellenike/textbook/docs/topics/conditions/practice/index.md

 ---
 layout: page
-title: "Module 6, conditions: reading"
+title: "Practice with conditions"
-parent: "Module 6 portfolio"
+grand_parent: "Beyond Lysias 1"
-grand_parent: "Practice"
+parent: "Conditions"
-nav_order: 5
+nav_order: 16
 ---

-## Module 6, conditions: reading
+## Practice with conditions: reading

 The following passage is a lightly modified selection from sections 43-48 of Lysias 1.
 This passage is presenting Euphiletos' closing arguments to the jury.